erunion/mill/docs/configuration.md

 Here, `\ErrorRepresentation` would have `needsErrorCode="true"`.

-### Ccapabilities
+### Capabilities
 If your API has a capability-backed permission system for granting certain endpoints, or data in representations, to specific users, you should use this to document that.

 ```xml
 <capabilities>